 I have never worked so hard in my life, or such long hours.
 Strangely, though there are a dozen harrowing scenes every day, I love the work.
 The pleasure of being able to help even a few people more than makes up for the pain…

 Some U.S. State Department officials viewed Fry’s efforts as counterproductive to relations between the U.S. and French State.
 This led the American consul in Marseille to pressure Fry’s return to the U.S. On August 30, 1941, Fry was arrested by Vichy police and deported the following day.

 Despite being forced off of the continent, Fry continued to support refugees with his personal funds and by raising awareness of conditions in Europe through his writings.

-Long after the war, in 1964, Fry began work on a major fundraiser to benefit the International Rescue Committee, the organisation created from the merger of the Emergency Rescue Committee and the International Relief Association (IRA) in 1942.
+Long after the war, in 1964, Fry began work on a major fundraiser to benefit the International Rescue Committee, the organization created from the merger of the Emergency Rescue Committee and the International Relief Association (IRA) in 1942.
 The idea was to sell a cache of prints by celebrated artists such as Alexander Calder, Marc Chagall (who Fry’s team had evacuated from France) and others.
 In 1971, four years after Fry’s death, a limited supply of 250 copies of the “Flight Portfolio” were sold to support the International Rescue Committee’s humanitarian work.

 Fry was posthumously named “Righteous Among the Nations” by the Yad Vashem Holocaust Memorial in 1994.
-At the ceremony, U.S. Secretary of State Warren Christopher apologised for his department's treatment of Fry during WWII.
+At the ceremony, U.S. Secretary of State Warren Christopher apologized for his department's treatment of Fry during WWII.